2-Argument Operators

 ROUNDS means "round a to b significant digits" (b can be from 1 to 17)

-GATE means "zero if abs(a) is less than b, otherwise a"
+GATE means "zero if absolute value of a is lower than b, otherwise a"

 Random Number Operators